srk97/targeted-adversarial-mnist/README.md

 - Relu activation
 - Dropout
 - Fully Connected Layer 2 with `10` out units (representing 10 classes of the dataset)
+# Targeted I-FGSM

-The `adversary.py` file creates the adversarial examples.
+The `adversary.py` script creates the adversarial examples.
 It takes 2 arguments
 - `--input_class` or `-i`
 - `--target_class` or `-t`